RHuebsch13/Izzit-Dictionary-/README.md

 4. In your IDE open the terminl.
 5. Change the working directory to the location where you want the cloned directory to be made
 6. Type git clone and your URL from step 3

+#### Deployment to Heroku:
+1. Set Up Your Local Environment
+* Ensure git is installed.
+Check by running git --version in your terminal.
+* Ensure Heroku CLI is installed.
+Check by running heroku --version in your terminal.

+2. Prepare Your Flask Application
+* Ensure your Flask application follows a standard structure.
+* Create a virtual environment: python -m venv venv

+3. Install necessary packages; Flask, Pymongo etc.
+* Run pip3 freeze > requirements.txt to create/update a requirements.txt file containing project dependencies.
+* Run echo web: python app.py > Procfile to create a Procfile.
+Check that the file contains the text 'web: python app.py' and delete any blank lines at the bottom.
+* Push the 2 new files to the GitHub repository

+4. On Heroku, log in:
+* Select 'Create New App', create a unique name for the app and select your nearest region.
+* Click 'Create App'
+* Navigate to the Deploy tab on Heroku dashboard and select Github, search for your repository by name and click 'connect'.
+* Navigate to 'settings', click reveal config vars and input the the following: IP, MONGO_DBNAME, MONGO_URI, PORT, SECRET_KEY.
+* Go back to the Deploy tab and click on 'Enable Automatic Deploys'
+* Click deploy branch
+* Once build is complete click on 'Open app' to launch the new app

 # 6. Credits
 ## Code